Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: Existence of Coulomb gauge transformations for connections and pairs

-Paul Feehan is very grateful to the Max Planck Institute for Mathematics, Bonn, and the Institute for Advanced Study, Princeton, for their support during the preparation of this article.
-He would like to thank Peter Tak{\'a}{\v{c}} for many helpful conversations regarding the {\L}ojasiewicz--Simon gradient inequality, for explaining his proof of \cite[Proposition 6.1]{Feireisl_Takac_2001} and how it can be generalized as described in this article, and for his kindness when hosting his visit to the Universit{\"a}t R{\"o}stock.
-He would also like to thank Brendan Owens for several useful conversations and his generosity when hosting his visit to the University of Glasgow.
-He thanks Brendan Owens and Chris Woodward for helpful communications and comments regarding Morse-Bott theory, Alessandro Carlotto for useful comments regarding the integrability of critical points of the Yamabe functional.
-We thank Thomas Parker and Penny Smith for helpful questions and comments.

-\section{Existence of Coulomb gauge transformations for connections and pairs}
+\chapter{Existence of Coulomb gauge transformations for connections and pairs}

-In Section \ref{subsec:Coulomb_gauge_slice_quotient_space_connections}, we prove our refinement, Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp}, of the standard construction of a $W^{2,q}$ Coulomb gauge transformation $u$, with $q > d/2$, for a $W^{1,q}$ connection $A$ on a principal $G$-bundle $P$ over a closed Riemannian smooth manifold of dimension $d \geq 2$.
-We extend this result in Section \ref{subsec:Coulomb_gauge_slice_quotient_space_pairs} to the action of gauge transformations on affine spaces of $W^{1,q}$ pairs, obtaining our refinement, Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp_pairs} of the standard constructions of Coulomb gauge transformations in that context due to Parker \cite{ParkerGauge} and the first author and Leness \cite{FL1}.
-Finally, in Section \ref{subsec:Regularity_for_pairs}, we extend known regularity results for solutions to the Yang-Mills equations in dimensions greater than or equal to two and coupled Yang-Mills equations in dimension four to the case of solutions to the coupled Yang-Mills equations in dimensions greater than or equal to two.
+In Section \ref{sec:Coulomb_gauge_slice_quotient_space_connections}, we prove our refinement, Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp}, of the standard construction of a $W^{2,q}$ Coulomb gauge transformation $u$, with $q > d/2$, for a $W^{1,q}$ connection $A$ on a principal $G$-bundle $P$ over a closed Riemannian smooth manifold of dimension $d \geq 2$.
+We extend this result in Section \ref{sec:Coulomb_gauge_slice_quotient_space_pairs} to the action of gauge transformations on affine spaces of $W^{1,q}$ pairs, obtaining our refinement, Theorem \ref{mainthm:Feehan_proposition_3-4-4_Lp_pairs} of the standard constructions of Coulomb gauge transformations in that context due to Parker \cite{ParkerGauge} and the first author and Leness \cite{FL1}.
+Finally, in Section \ref{sec:Regularity_for_pairs}, we extend known regularity results for solutions to the Yang--Mills equations in dimensions greater than or equal to two and coupled Yang--Mills equations in dimension four to the case of solutions to the coupled Yang--Mills equations in dimensions greater than or equal to two.

-\subsection{Action of Sobolev gauge transformations on Sobolev connections}
+\section{Action of Sobolev gauge transformations on Sobolev connections}

 Suppose that $P$ is a smooth principal $G$-bundle over a smooth manifold $X = P/G$ of dimension $d$, where $P\times G \to P$ is a right action of $G$ on $P$.
 For $q > d/2$, let $\Aut^{2,q}(P)$ denote the Banach Lie group of Sobolev $W^{2,q}$ automorphisms (or gauge transformations) of $P$ \cite[Section 2.3.1]{DK}, \cite[Appendix A and p.
 32 and pp. 45--51]{FU}, \cite[Section 3.1.2]{FrM}.
 We recall that there is a smooth left action,